ameliakimball/ABX-exp-pipeline/README.md

 3) phoneme_info.csv

-This is a .csv file with three columns that lists the Label, language, and Phoneme for each label in the textgrids. in our data, the stimuli were either Hindi or English, and were labled
+This is a .csv file with three columns that lists the Label, language, and Phoneme for each label in the textgrids. in our data.
+Note that if a phone is marked "NA" in the language column it will be skipped in the stimuli creation pipeline
 		Label,Language,Phoneme
 		AKA,NA,k
 		AKHA,ENG,kʰ